Kentucky 14 Day Notice to Vacate

 - Points Included In Delivery Of Notice

-The tenant is notified of the second offence following a similar lapse that took place before six months were over.
+The tenant is notified of the second offense following a similar lapse that took place before six months were over.

 - The tenant has a clear understanding all members presently staying in the leased property must vacate before the 14-day period expires.